 As it often takes sometime for records to be forwarded from your former practice all newly registered patients will be asked to complete a health questionnaire and are offered a new patient health check with the nurse.

 Please contact reception for further information

-New patients are required to bring the following documents to the surgery and apply in person (unless housebound).
+New patients are requested to bring the following documents to the surgery and apply in person (unless housebound).

 1. Fully completed and signed GMS1 form (Note: If you wish to join the NHS organ donor register, please fill in the appropriate section)

 2. Fully completed and signed health questionnaire.